privacy-scaling-explorations/pse-forums/README.md

    ![capture](https://github.com/user-attachments/assets/5c8cc799-0763-4f7a-8635-724b3e5038e7)\

-4.Configure new data source > search for loki\
+4. Configure new data source > search for loki
 6. Add connection url

 Pay attention to which network you are on, in case loki and grafana runs within the docker network or localhost: `http://<loki|localhost>:3100`